zpool create tank c1t0d0 c1t1d0 invalid vdev specification use '-f' to override the following errors: /dev/dsk/c1t0d0s0 is currently mounted on /. Please see umount(1M). /dev/dsk/c1t0d0s1 is currently mounted on swap. Please see swap(1M). /dev/dsk/c1t1d0s0 is part of active ZFS pool zeepool. Please

 Pool creation errors can occur for many reasons.
-Some of these reasons are obvious, such as when a specified device doesn't exist, while other reasons are more subtle.
+Some reasons are obvious, such as when a specified device doesn't exist, while other reasons are more subtle.

 Before formatting a device, ZFS first determines if the disk is in-use by ZFS or some other part of the operating system.
 If the disk is in use, you might see errors such as the following: